marlenagomez/6.945-Spring-2021-Project/README.md

 The common subexpression eliminator identifies instances of identical algebraic expressions and replaces them with a single variable.
 Any identified common subexpressions in the analyzed code are added to the function library.
 The implementation uses Professor Sussman’s gjs-cselim.scm code.

 #### global-cse.scm
-The global cse identifies instances of *similar* expressions to use for compression.
+The global cse is a WIP that identifies instances of *similar* expressions to use for compression.
 The global cse uses the matching functionality of the function library to support finding similar subexpression that can be abstracted out into named procedures that take in the differences as parameters.

 ### Testing

 #### run.scm
 Holds procedures for reading in code from a file and writing out code to a file, as well as importing all the necessary dependencies for compressing code using the gjs/cse, global cse, or library matching.
-See various test case folders for examples.
+See the tests directory for examples.

 ### Additional Replacement